kravtandr/kravtandr/README.md

 *   🌍  I'm based in Moscow, Russia
 *   ✉️  You can contact me at kravtandr@gmail.com
 *   🚀  I'm currently working for startup [B2B marketplace](http://bi-tu-bi.ru/)
-*   🧠  I'm learning DeepLearning))
+*   🧠  I'm learning DeepLearning
-*   🤝  I'm open to collaborating on Computer Vision & ROS, Telegram Mini Apps & blockchain

 ## 🛠 My Technical Skills:
 - **Web Development**: Skilled in both frontend and backend aspects of web development.
 I have developed  microservices [backend](https://github.com/kravtandr/b2b-backend) using Go, wrapped in Docker Compose, with React for the [frontend](https://github.com/bitubi-dev/bitubi-frontend).
 Additionally, I have created a Python FastAPI backend for sending  notifications to telegram users and worked on several educational projects using Django.
 I also developed several telegram bots with AI models integration as freelance orders [AstarIO](https://t.me/Astario_Bot).